greenm01/vb4x/docs/vb4x_specs.md

 ## 5\.2 Task Force Assignment

-All of an Empire’s fleets arriving at a star system in the same turn, and fleets already located in said system, are joined together into a single Task Force when battle commences between two or more enemies.
+All of a player’s fleets arriving at a star system in the same turn, and fleets already located in said system, are joined together into a single Task Force when battle commences between two or more enemies.
 Fleets are temporarily disbanded and their collective squadrons fight fight under the Task Force as a monolith.

 Task Forces assume the highest ROE of any fleet in their force.

-Fighter squadrons patrolling friendly systems join their Empire's respective Task Force as regular squadrons.
+Fighter squadrons join their player's respective Task Force as independent squadrons.
 Hostile carriers deploy their own fighter squadrons in a similar fashion.

 Fleets that are cloaked, and remain undetected, may continue traveling in hyperspace through a contested star system.
-Otherwise the fleet will join their Empire’s respective Task Force for battle.
+Otherwise the fleet will join their player's respective Task Force for battle.

 ## 5\.3 Retreat